AdobeDocs/learning-manager.en/help/migrated/authors/feature-summary/courses.md

 Once the admin has enabled multi attempts, as an author you can configure multi attempts for an interactive e-learning module at a course or module level.

 ![](assets/allow-multipe-attempts.png)

+*Configure multi attempts for an interactive e-learning module*

 <table>
  <tbody>